Developing VLE and LLE Equilibrium Studies

 Pilot Plant Testing of Fractional Extraction for Product Recovery

 Koch Modular has successfully recovered Biodiesel (methyl esters) from a crude Biodiesel feed stream.
 The process was piloted in three steps.
-The first step was an evaporation step which removed methanol and lights.
-The second step was removal of remaining glycerin.
+The first step was an evaporation step that removed methanol and lights.
+The second step involved the removal of excess glycerin.
 The last step collects the Biodiesel as a distillate product.
-All three steps are performed under vacuum.
-A commercial system was designed, built and started up by Koch Modular.
+All three steps are performed under a vacuum.
+A commercial system was designed, built and deployed by Koch Modular.
 The modular system is currently in operation.

-Pilot Testing an Replacement for a Poorly Performing Extraction Column
+Pilot Testing a Replacement for a Poorly Performing Extraction Column

 Koch Modular has successfully recovered a high-boiling partially water-soluble solvent from both phases of a decanted product.
-This was done in a multi-step process, processing both phases individually.
+This was done in a multi-step process, but we processed both phases individually.
 After a wet solvent-rich stream was recovered, the water was stripped out.
-A commercial system was designed, built and started up by Koch Modular.
+A commercial system was designed, built and deployed by Koch Modular.
 The modular system is currently in operation.

 Pilot Test for Extracting Salts from an Organic Feed Stream

-Koch Modular successfully tested the extraction of inorganic, chloride, salts from a chlorinated organic feed stream, using water as the solvent.
+Koch Modular successfully tested the extraction of inorganic, chloride,and salts from a chlorinated organic feed stream; we used water as the solvent.
 A KARR® Column with PTFE perforated plates was tested for this application.
-The testing demonstrated that greater than 99% removal of the inorganic salts can be achieved for solvent to feed ratios as low as 0.07 (i.e. 0.07 weight of water to 1.0 weight of organic feed).
+The tests demonstrated that over 99% removal of the inorganic salts can be achieved for solvent to feed ratios as low as 0.07 (i.e., 0.07 weight of water to 1.0 weight of organic feed).